Domestication of the cat

-The domestic cat originated from Near-Eastern and Egyptian populations of the African wildcat, Felis sylvestris lybica.
-The family Felidae, to which all living feline species belong, arose about ten to eleven million years ago.
-This family is divided into eight major phylogenetic lineages.
-The domestic cat is a member of the Felis lineage.
-A number of investigations have shown that all domestic varieties of cats come from a single species of the Felis lineage, Felis catus.
-Variations of this lineage are found all over the world and up until recently scientists have had a hard time pinning down exactly which region gave rise to modern domestic cat breeds.
-Scientists believed that it was not just one incident that led to the domesticated cat but multiple, independent incidents at different places that led to these breeds.
-More complications arose from the fact that the wildcat population as a whole is very widespread and very similar to one another.
-These variations of wildcat can and will interbreed freely with one another when in close contact, further blurring the lines between taxa.
+The domestic cat originated from Near-Eastern and Egyptian populations of the African wildcat, Felis lybica lybica.
+The family Felidae, to which all living feline species belong, is theorized to have arisen about 12 to 13 million years ago and is divided into eight major phylogenetic lineages.
+The Felis lineage in particular is the lineage to which the domestic cat belongs.

+Several investigations have shown that all domestic varieties of cats come from a single species of the Felis lineage, Felis catus.
+Variations of this lineage are found across the world, and until recently, scientists have found it difficult to identify exactly which region gave rise to the modern domestic cat.
+It is believed that not just one incident, but multiple independent incidents at different places, led to the creation of these breeds.
+More complications arose from the fact that wildcat populations as a whole are very widespread and very similar to one another.
+These variations of wildcats can and will interbreed freely with one another when in close contact, further blurring the lines between taxa.
 Recent DNA studies, advancement in genetic technologies, and a better understanding of DNA and genetics as a whole has helped make discoveries in the evolutionary history of the domestic cat.
 Archaeological evidence has documented earlier dates of domestication than formerly believed.